 Chapter XII: First Love

 What began as casual friendship with Selma quickly deepened into something more profound.
 We started spending more time together, and as she put it, our "chemistry" was very compatible.
-Soon our relationship became closer, and we fell in love with each other deeply, in every sense - emotionally, intellectually, and passionately.
-Selma became my first great love, a relationship that would last several years and open new perspectives on life.
+Soon our relationship became closer, and we fell in love with each other.
+Selma became my first great love, a relationship that would last several years and fundamentally alter my understanding of the world.

 Selma from Friedrichshafen